 In the aftermath of the Norman invasion of Ireland in 1169, parts of this island were transformed in the same way as in England following William the Conqueror’s conquest in 1066: a new political authority and, in order to consolidate their conquest, the construction of formidable castles throughout the land.

-In Limerick, the power, wealth, and political influence of invader Norman families – chiefly the FitzGeralds (earls of Desmond and earls of Kildare), De Burghs (Lords of Clanwilliam) and De Lacys (rulers of Bruree and its environs) – ensured that Limerick had more castles than any other county in Ireland: according to the work of T.J.
+In Limerick, the power, wealth, and political influence of invader Norman families – chiefly the FitzGeralds (earls of Desmond and earls of Kildare), De Burghs (Lords of Clanwilliam) and De Lacys (rulers of Bruree and its environs) – ensured that Limerick had more castles than any other county in Ireland: according to the pioneering work of T.J.
 Westropp, approx. 400 were built from c.1199–1650.1 Indeed, these families in particular would continue to rule as earls and lords until the mid-16th and 17th centuries respectively when their power was broken after the Desmond rebellion and Cromwellian wars.2

 The Normans began constructing strongholds in the county after gaining a permanent foothold in Limerick after the death of Domnall Mór Ua Briain, King of Limerick (or Thomond), in 1194.
 While the castle at Bruree-Lotteragh is said to founded upon an original Gaelic stronghold, the Normans founded castles at Askeaton, Carrigkittle and Caherconlish in 1199.
 These buildings were most likely wooden structures (motte-and-bailey or ringwork castles), built as fortifications against hostile Irish forces until the customary Norman stone castle could be constructed.
 To secure the strategically important city, Limerick Castle (‘King John’s’) was strengthened during the reign of John, King of England and Lord of Ireland (1199–1216).